 Past corners such as Deion Sanders and Darrelle Revis were great, mainly because of their discipline to stay on the hip of receivers while also having tremendous cover skills.

-We often see this press technique in college as it’s safer than the 2 hand jam.
+We often see this press technique in college as it’s safer than the two-hand jam.

 It allows the defensive back to keep hips square and balanced if the wide receiver knocks it away.

-One problem with the 1 hand jam is defensive backs often don’t move their feet when they jam.
-In the video above, the corner does a great job of jamming with one hand.
+One problem with the one-hand jam is defensive backs often don’t move their feet when they jam.
+In the video above, the corner does an excellent job jamming with one hand.
 However, he’s back on his heels.

 A good receiver will use the space he gathers to stack back up and gain vertical leverage.

-The 2 hand jam is a high-risk, high-reward type jam.
+The two-hand jam is a high-risk, high-reward type jam.

 The high risk comes from shooting two hands at the wide receiver.
-If the defensive back is not disciplined by keeping his hips square to the defender, the wide receiver can easily gain vertical leverage.
+The wide receiver can quickly gain vertical leverage if the defensive back is not disciplined by keeping his hips square to the defender.

 - Contact Point